The Commonwealth Foundation (CF) spoke to Erato Ioannou, Cypriot writer, during the Commonwealth People’s Forum 2018 on 16-18 April.

 ‘Stories have qualities that are immeasurable and possibilities that are limitless.’

-So, in our work even though we touch on universal issues and themes, we have an individual point of departure—our individual, local, cultural, historical identity.
+So, in our work even though we negotiate universal issues and themes, we have a common point of departure—our individual, local, cultural, historical identity.
 For many-many years, violence, war, displacements, refugee issues, missing persons, were central to the literature of Cyprus.
 These issues persist today, I would say, through the inherited trauma, through our everyday experiences as we still live in a violently divided island.

 At the same time, our world, and I mean the whole world, has gotten smaller.
 Technology has brought us closer.
 And as this coming together of the human race happens, we now create a common history—the history of our planet.
 And Cypriot literature and the literatures of the whole world cannot remain unaffected by this.

 ‘The nucleus of a short story is there from the start.
 The writing process is about crafting ways in which an explosion can occur around it.’
 Erato Ioannou on the writing process (left) #CWprize pic.twitter.com/bwzzcUbiLu